Accessing Controlled Data¶

 Visit electronic Research Administration (eRA) for more information on registering for a NIH eRA account.
 NIH staff may utilize their NIH log-in.
-(For additional instructions, please refer to Tips on Preparing a Successful Data Access Request Instructions, dbGap Data Access Request Portal, and Understanding Data Security).
+(For additional instructions, please refer to Tips on Preparing a Successful Data Access Request, and Understanding Data Security).
 Please be sure to review the Data Use Certification Agreement for TCGA controlled data and TARGET controlled data.

 Once you have authenticated to NIH via the Web App, and your dbGaP authorization has been verified, the Google identity associated with your account will have access to the controlled-data for 24 hours.

 For more information on applying for dbGaP authorization to access controlled data, please see the “How to” Apply for Controlled Access Data Video.

 Extending Your Access by 24 hours¶

 Once you have received permission to view controlled access data, your user login page will look like the screenshot below.
 If you need to extend your access to controlled data for another 24 hours from now (eg if you have a compute job which is using these Google credentials to access controlled data and it is still running), select the link “Extend controlled access period to 24 hours from now” (red box on figure below).
 Your time of access will be extended to 24 hours from the time you push the link.